AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/setup.md

 We will use `viem` in this tutorial and `jest` for testing.

-Inside the root directory, run
+Inside the `packages` directory, run

 ```bash
 mkdir src && cd src && yarn init -yp